EvanDurfee/distro-utils/README.md

 different configs can be specified via the `-f`/`--file` flags.

 Intended for use in custom fedora atomic distros, but can be used elsewhere.
-It uses a subset of the format used by bluebuild's `default-flatpak v2` module.
+It uses a format based on bluebuild's `default-flatpak v2` module, but not identical.

 ## Usage